The unlock of Codex Cloud is fire-and-forget tasks — work you delegate now and check on later. Treat tasks like Jira tickets, not chat messages.

 End-of-lesson check

-What is the core idea behind "Codex Tasks: Long-Running Asynchronous Work"?
+What is the main idea of "Codex Tasks: Long-Running Asynchronous Work"?

 The unlock of Codex Cloud is fire-and-forget tasks — work you delegate now and check on later.
 Treat tasks like Jira tickets, not chat messages.

-Which term best describes a foundational idea in "Codex Tasks: Long-Running Asynchronous Work"?
+Which concept is most central to "Codex Tasks: Long-Running Asynchronous Work"?

 task brief